 This week, see if you can catch yourself in those moments when compassion wanes.
 When you notice, without beating yourself up, gently remind yourself that you and the rest of us are doing the best we each can at this point in time.
 Take a few breaths, and silently say to yourself, “at this moment, with this breath, I am doing the best I can.”
 Then apply this to the other person, silently saying to yourself, “at this moment, with this breath, he/she is doing the best they can.”

-Mindful moments are short exercises to be used throughout your week to relax, integrate and center yourself.
+Mindful moments are short practices to be used throughout your week to relax, integrate and center yourself.
 Inspired by the wisdom traditions and science, mindful moments are meant to be accessible and simple enough for anyone to practice.
 Many teachers and leaders in integrative medicine have influenced our approach to mindful moments.
 Jon Kabat-Zinn defines mindfulness as “paying attention in a particular way; on purpose, in the present moment, and nonjudgmentally.”
+Pema Chodron would say it is “practicing in the gaps.”
 Look for the weekly mindful moment every Monday.
 May it support you in finding your center to live life to the fullest.